MAJOR GRANTS

-Major Grant Round: Supporting LGBTQIA+ Refugees and People Seeking Asylum
+Large Grant Round: Supporting LGBTQIA+ Refugees And People Seeking Asylum

-The Pride Foundation Australia are pleased to announce their next large grant round to a total value of $20,000 with a focus on LGBTQIA+ refugees and people seeking asylum.
+Pride Foundation Australia has announced its first large grant round for 2024 to a total value of $20,000 with a focus on supporting sexuality, sex and gender-diverse (LGBTQIA+) refugees and people seeking asylum in Australia.

 Pride Foundation Australia grant rounds are managed through Australian Communities Foundation Grants Portal.

-Major Grant funding rounds open from time to time as funds become available.
-Our Major Grants are sometimes collaborative, with financial support from another philanthropic funder.
+Large Grant funding rounds open from time to time as funds become available.
+Our Large Grants are sometimes collaborative, with financial support from another philanthropic funder.

 Applying for a grant is a two-stage process: